mike-isaakidis/Maya-Modelling-Tools/docs/Vertex Colours Tool/Buttons_Breakdown.md

     <div id="config-Remove_Vertex_Colour" style="position: relative; top: -60px;"></div>
     ???
-Bug "Maya Bug - Vertex Paint is not Removed" There is a Maya bug where the vertex paint is not removed in some instances.
-This usually happens when you apply some additional modelling to your object.
+Bug "Maya Bug - Vertex Paint is not Removed" There is a Maya bug where the vertex paint is not removed.
+This usually happens when you already have vertex paint and apply some additional modelling to your object.

-        It is advised on those instances to use the ++ctrl++ + Click feature of the tool which deletes the Colour Set of the selected Object.
+        It is advised on those instances to use the ++ctrl++ + Click feature of the tool which deletes the Colour Set of the selected Object, or use ++ctrl++ + ++shift++ which will delete history but will remove the colours on selected components.

         <figure style="text-align: center;">
             <img src="../images/Vertex_Paint_Tool_Remove_2.gif" class="img-medium" alt="Vertex Paint_Tool_Remove_2">
             <figcaption><span style="color:rgba(22, 165, 110, 1);">Maya Bug Preventing Vertex Colour from being Removed</span></figcaption>